Achieving Better Local Regret Bound for Online Non-Convex Bilevel Optimization: Introduction

-Existing OBO studies mainly focus on two regret notions. \citep{tarzanagh2024onlinebileveloptimizationregret, lin2023nonconvexbileveloptimizationtimevarying, bohne2024onlinenonconvexbileveloptimization} consider a window-averaged notion of local regret to cope with time-varying objectives in the online setting.
-This strategy was initially proposed by \citep{hazan2017efficientregretminimizationnonconvex,aydore2019dynamiclocalregretnonconvex,guan2023online} in online single-level optimization.
-However, their theoretical results still do not get rid of sublinear assumption of some environmental variation regularities \cite{chiang2012online,besbes2015non,jadbabaie2015online,xu2024online}. \citep{nazari2025stochastic} first analyze the OBO problem under standard bilevel local regret without window averaging.
-But their results rely on the stronger assumption of many sublinear environmental variation regularities and do not appear to be optimal.
+Existing literatures mainly consider two kinds of bilevel local regrets. \citet{tarzanagh2024online, lin2023non} and \citet{bohne2024online} study window-averaged local regret for the OBO problem and achieve sublinear regret bound when the environmental variation regularities are sublinear~\cite{chiang2012online,besbes2015non,jadbabaie2015online,xu2024online}. \citet{nazari2025stochastic} show that smoothing may misrepresent regret, and thus study the standard bilevel local regret without window averaging.
+However, their bounds rely on more sublinear environmental variation regularities and do not appear to be optimal.